hiiamboris/red-wiki/Contributor-Guidelines.md

 1. All source code should be UTF-8 encoded.
 2. All indents should be made using tabs not spaces and be 4 characters wide.
+3. Functions specifications that don't include the datatypes of the arguments and locals should be kept concise.
+The specification should be on same line as function name, unless it doesn't fit on a line of around 90 characters.
+If the specification cannot fit on one line, the arguments and locals should be on different lines.
+If necessary put refinements on a separate line.
-3. Function specifications should follow a vertical layout.
+4. Function specifications that include datatypes should follow a vertical layout.
-4. End-of-line comments are preferred over between line comments.
+5. End-of-line comments are preferred over between line comments.
 The should be preceded with ";—-" starting at position 57.
 ```

+short-spec: func [
+    arg1 arg2 arg3 arg4 arg5 arg6 arg7 arg8 arg9
+    /refinement1 ref1-arg1 ref1-arg2 /refinement2 ref2-arg2 ref2-arg3
+    /local local1 local2 local3 local4 local5 local6 local7
+][
+    …
+]

+shorter-spec: func [
+    arg1 arg2 arg3 arg4 arg5 arg6 arg7 arg8 arg9 /refinement1 ref1-arg1 ref1-arg2
+    /local local1 local2 local3 local4 local5 local6 local7
+][
+    …
+]

+shortest-spec: func [ arg1 arg2 /refinement ref-arg /local local1 local2] [
+    …
+]

-my-func: func [
+vertical-spec: func [
     arg1   [datatype!]
     arg2   [datatype!]
     /local
         local1    [datatype!]
         local2    [datatype!]
 ][
     …
 ]

     my-result: my-fantastic-func a b                    ;-- my very clever comment